CrazyAmphibian/Osmosis/readme.txt

-		NOR - none of the tags being met to show (like NOT in other programs) NXOR - that either all or none of the tags be met to show the filters can also be nested, to allow for an infinitely customizable filtering. to remove a boolean filter, remove all of its paired tags, and it will automatically delete.
+		NOR - none of the tags being met to show (like NOT in other programs) NXOR - that either all or none of the tags be met to show the filters can also be nested, to allow for an infinitely customizable filtering.
+	Example: to filter out results matching A unless they also match B:
+		NAND
+			OR
+				A
+			NOR
+				B
+	to remove a boolean filter, remove all of its paired tags, and it will automatically delete.